 The most important way of avoiding Google Hangouts Scams is by taking note of any red flags that present themselves over the course of meeting someone online.
 Although the scammers you will come across might be highly experienced, they usually follow similar patterns.
 It likely a scripted procedure that will give off at one point or another.

 The first step of verifying your online partner is by checking up their social media accounts on various sites.
-Try confirming that the photos are consistent across all types of social media accounts.
+Try confirming that the photos are consistent across all types of social accounts.
 If their stories and bio descriptions do not match up, stay cautious, and accept the possibility that you might be dealing with a scammer.

 When looking for romance, avoid people who tell you they have feelings for you suddenly after you start chatting.
 Even in the physical world, that is an unrealistic event.
 Also, though it takes time for them to claim that they are in love with you, take caution and think of whether you can spot other red flags.